Zabrimus/vdr-jonglisto/README.md

 	"channelImagePath": "/var/cache/Senderlogos/"
 ```

 * **useRecordingSyncMap:** use a feature in vdr restfulapi plugin to speed up the recording list.
-But be aware: This needs the most recent version and a small patch!
+But be aware: This needs the most recent version!
 It is safe to set this value to "false", otherwise your recordings could be deleted/corrupted/diced.
 You are warned.
 ```json
 	"useRecordingSyncMap" : "false"
 ```